Pulley pulling force

 1. How much work W do we have to do to pull a body weighing 200 kg along an inclined plane with a length of 4 m to a total height of 1.5 m?
 2. Find the force we need to exert to do this if we neglect frictional resistance.
 3. Find the force we would need - Crowbar - lever

-How much force must we apply to the end of a 2.4 m long crowbar to lift a door weighing 220 kg, if it stands on the crowbar 35 cm from its end, which is resting on the ground? - Shear friction
+How much force must be applied to the end of a 2.4 m long crowbar to lift a door weighing 220 kg, if the crowbar rests on the ground and the door stands on it 35 cm from the ground-end? - Pulley

 A fixed rope with a load is mounted on wheels with a diameter of 40 cm.
-Calculate how far the load is lifted when the wheel turns seven times. - Supported 61914
+Calculate how far the load is lifted when the wheel turns seven times. - Stone lever force

 A person lifts a stone weighing 285 kg with the help of a lever that is supported at a distance of 30 cm from the stone.
 A person acts on the lever at a distance of 90 cm from the support.
-How much force does a person have to use to lift a stone? - Chained winch
+How much force does a person have to use to lift a stone? - Wheel load force